Jaimilit/CrossFit-Signup/README.md

 ## Inspiration

-This project was inspired by the Hello Django project and the I Think Therefore I Blog project.
+* This project was inspired by the "Hello Django" project and the "I Think Therefore I Blog" projects from Code Institute.
- Larisa LG's Readme.md file was used as a template for writing Readme.md.
+ * Larisa LG's Readme.md file was used as a template for writing my own Readme.md.
- CrossFit Fabriken website and Wondr App.
+ * CrossFit Fabriken website and Wondr App were used as inspiration for my app.